begs/livestreamers/README.md

 # livestreamers
-A simple script that uses twitch API to check if a users followed channels are live.
+A simple python script that uses Twitch.tv API to check if a users followed channels are live.

 ## Usage
 Replace *** in ```live.py```with your [OAuth](https://twitchapps.com/tmi/).